studiogangster/Blakc-Architecture/README.md

 # Overview

 # Features
-The end product is expected to ship with below features
+The end product is expected to ship with following features

 ### Authentication
 - [x] Sign Up